The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 If your dog is sensitive to common meats, the lamb recipe may offer a good alternative.
 However, it’s also the most expensive meal by a significant margin.

-Although Spot and Tango allow you to get more recipes per shipment, Nom Nom offers more fresh meal options overall, and it’s usually best not to change your pup’s diet too frequently to avoid indigestion.
+Although Spot and Tango allow you to get more recipes per shipment, Nom Nom offers more freshly made meal options overall, and it’s usually best not to change your pup’s diet too frequently to avoid indigestion.

 High-quality kibble

-Most dog food subscription services offer fresh-cooked food that’s more similar to wet food than kibble.
+Most dog food subscription services offer freshly cooked food that’s more similar to wet food than kibble.
 After all, the whole point of these services is to upgrade your dog’s nutrition.
 The automatic shipments and easy portioning are great perks, but they come second to your dog’s holistic health.

 However, if you want to improve your dog’s diet and keep the convenience of dry food, Spot and Tango has a solution.

-Aside from saving your freezer space, Spot and Tango also give you a custom scoop that tells you exactly how much food your dog needs, and it’s cheaper than the fresh option.
+Aside from saving your freezer space, Spot and Tango also give you a custom scoop that tells you exactly how much food your dog needs, and it’s cheaper than the wet food option.

-However, because of the processing required to turn it into kibble, we don’t believe UnKibble is nutritionally as good as fresh food.
-So, if you can afford it and have the freezer space, fresh food from either Nom Nom or Spot and Tango is better.
+However, because of the processing required to turn it into kibble, we don’t believe UnKibble is nutritionally as good as the brand’s wet food.
+So, if you can afford it and have the freezer space, freshly cooked food from either Nom Nom or Spot and Tango is better.

 Nom Nom doesn’t currently offer a kibble-based option.
 If you’re interested in other high-quality dry food, check out our Chippin Dog Food review and our Sundays Dog Food review.